-Prevalence (and Standard Deviation) of binge drinking among men
+Prevalence of binge drinking among men

-Male population who report having $\geq 5$ (5 or more) drinks in one sitting on one or more occasion during the last month expressed as percentage of all the male population surveyed.

-An individual who has $\geq 5$ drinks in one sitting, on one or more occasions during the last month.
+Name Prevalence (and Standard Deviation) of binge drinking among men Definition Male population who report having \geq 5 (five or more) drinks in one sitting on one or more occasion during the last month expressed as percentage of all the male population surveyed.
+Case definition A man who has \geq 5 (five or more) drinks in one sitting, on one or more occasions during the last month.
 Binge drinking refers to heavy drinking and a heavy drinker is an individual who has more than 5 drinks in one or more occasions during the last month.

-Number of male respondents who report having $\geq 5$ drinks in one sitting, on one or more occasions during the last month / total number of male respondents who report having a specific number, including zero, drinks on one occasion during the previous month

-- Numerator: Number of male respondents who report having ≥5 drinks in one sitting on one or more occasions during the last month - Denominator: total number of male respondents who report having a specific number, including no drinks on one occasion during the last month (excluding unknowns and refusals) - Measurement unit: per 100 - Type: rate - Categories: Male; ages 25-64 years and by age groups 25-34, 35-44, 45-54, 55-64 - Frequency of collection: every 3-5 years

-National or sub national risk factor surveys (STEPS or similar)

-Alcohol abuse is strongly associated with injuries, violence, fetal alcohol syndrome, chronic liver disease, some cancers, and risk of other acute and chronic health effects.
+24 Calculation method Number of male respondents who reported drinking ≥ 5 drinks in one sitting on one more more occasions during the last month total number of males respondents of the survey It only applies to male respondents who reported having a specific number, including no drinks, on one occasion during the last month and excluding unknowns and refusals.
+Parameters Numerator: Number of male respondents who reported drinking ≥5 (five or more) drinks in one sitting on one or more occasions during the last month Denominator: total number of male respondents who reported having a specific number, including no drinks, on one occasion during the last month (excluding unknowns and refusals) Measurement unit: per 100 Type: rate Categories: Male; ages 25-64 years and by age groups 25-34, 35-44, 45-54, 55-64 Frequency of collection: every 3-5 years Data sources National or sub national risk factor surveys (STEPS or similar) Significance and rational Alcohol abuse is strongly associated with injuries, violence, fetal alcohol syndrome, chronic liver disease, some cancers, and risk of other acute and chronic health effects.
 Binge drinking is an indicator that serves to estimate prevalence of alcohol abuse among the population, track changes over time and be used for alcohol control related policies.

+Minimum, Optimum, and Optional Data Set for NCDs, Violence and Injury Section 3: Risk Factors for Chronic Disease Last updated: February 12, 2010

-&lt;sup>15 World Health Organization (WHO) (2004).
+24 World Health Organization (WHO).
 Global status report on alcohol 2004.
-Geneva, Switzerland: WHO.
+WHO.
+Geneva, 2004.
 Op.cit

-Binge drinking in men, continued
+Prevalence of binge drinking among men, continued

-The indicator does not convey the frequency of binge drinking or the specific amount of alcohol consumed.
+Limitations of indicators and data sources The indicator does not convey the frequency of binge drinking or the specific amount of alcohol consumed.
 As with all self reported sample surveys, data might be subject to systematic error resulting from non-coverage, non-response or measurement